 One of the most important factors to consider when purchasing a web host is the server Uptimes.

-Afterall, there’s no point in using a web host if they cannot actually host your website!
+After all, there’s no point in using a web host if they can’t actually host your website!

 Considering the lackadaisical experience I’ve had with both companies in the past, I wasn’t exactly on the edge of my seat when I started looking at the numbers from the past twelve months.

-But when I saw the data, I was pleasantly surprised.
+However, when I saw the data, I was pleasantly surprised!

 Bluehost Shared: >99.99%

 Bluehost shared or “Classic”, as it has become known around the web, has always suffered from notoriously unreliable uptimes.

 In fact, when we last reviewed their services back in 2016, their uptime of 99.89% was well below the industry average of 99.94%.

 Over the past 8 months, Bluehost has spent some serious time and revenue revamping and improving their shared hosting servers.

 With their new and improved servers, Bluehost Classic has averaged an uptime of more than 99.99% since the beginning of the year.